MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Person-queries.md

 You can customize most metrics.

-The options depend on the type of metric, but can include criteria related to:
+The options depend on the type of metric, but can include criteria related meetings and email.

+Meetings:
 * When the event occurred
 * How many people were involved
 * Subject line keywords
 * Attendee/organizer attributes

+Email:
+* When the email was sent
+* How many people were included on the email
+* Subject line keywords
+* Recipient/sender attributes

 For example, you can easily create a metric that gives you a count of each person’s emails where at least one person from the Sales organization was included.